onestepgps/units/README.md

 ### Add

-`add` will accept the same format of arguments as the `set` function.
+The `add` function is used to add objects together, and will accept the same format of arguments as the `set` function.
 Objects of the same type but with different units can be added.
 Note that the function `displayRounded` is also used below, which returns the display property with the value rounded to the given number of decimal points

 ```javascript
 let my_speed = new Speed("2mph");